HOW WE USE YOUR INFORMATION

 The data they hold and how they use it

 How they share personal information

 How long they can keep data

 Fraud Prevention Agencies (FPAs)

-Before we provide products, services or financing to you, we undertake checks for the purposes of preventing fraud and money laundering, including verifying your identity.
+Before we provide products, services or financing to you, we undertake checks using the personal data you have provided, we have collected from you, or we have received from third parties and will be used to prevent fraud and money laundering and to verify your identity.
 To do this, we may share your personal information with FPAs.